 - Fences need to be secure and structurally sound

-If items are found and repairs need to be made, please obtain the proper Building Permits prior to performing the work.
+If items are found, and repairs need to be made, please obtain the proper Building Permits prior to performing the work.
 Failure to obtain permits could delay the sale of Transfer Stamps when a property is being sold.
-If, during the course of the inspection, it is determined that work was done on the home that required a building permit but the permit was not applied for, view additional information.
-A private professional inspection by an inspector of your choice may be obtained, but will not be accepted in lieu of the Village inspection.
+If, during the course of the inspection, it is determined that work was done on the home that required a building permit, but the permit was not applied for, view additional information.
+A private professional inspection by an inspector of your choice may be obtained but will not be accepted in lieu of the Village inspection.

 Investment Property/Foreclosed Property

-If a property is being purchased to use as rental property, to be rehabbed and resold, or is a foreclosure, the inspection process will be assumed by the Buyer, when the property is turn-key ready for inspection.
+If a property is being purchased to use as a rental property, to be rehabbed and resold, or is a foreclosure, the inspection process will be assumed by the Buyer, when the property is turn-key ready for inspection.
 In lieu of the inspection, the Buyer must sign and have notarized the Village of Park Forest Buyer Letter prior to transfer stamps being sold.
 The property is to remain vacant until the Certificate of Occupancy is issued.

 Village ordinance requires the seller of property located within the Village Limits to purchase Transfer Stamps.
-These stamps are required for the seller to transfer the property to a new owner, and are required for a new deed to be recorded.
+These stamps are required for the seller to transfer the property to a new owner and are required for a new deed to be recorded.